Reformed fundamentalism: Modern biblical criticism

 John 7:53–8:11 (Pericope Adulterae) and Mark 16:9–20 (the last twelve verses of Mark) have been defended as authentic.
-1 John 5:7–8 (Comma Johanneum) is excluded from the critical texts and most modern translations, but has become a focal point of discussion on the primitive Latin-Vulgate textual sources and the integrity of classical trinitarians.
-Assumptions on how the New Testament text was preserved are linked to (non-)affirmation of the Johannine Comma.
-Modern mainstream textual criticism has caused deliberation and discord, as the theories and methodology of eclecticism have long been seen as defective to traditional text adherents, for example the principle that scribal copyists tend to interpolate rather than omit, and the unproven recension of the Byzantine text by Lucian of Antioch.
-The Gnostic and heterodox corruptions of the New Testament in the Eastern Mediterranean region have been associated with the later-rejected minority-eclectic readings.
-Traditional text adherents do not believe the New Testament requires the "scientific" approach of eclecticism, calling to attention the gaps in textual transmission history and the relative conclusions of scholars who openly reject the final authority of the Bible.
+1 John 5:7–8 (Comma Johanneum) is excluded from the critical texts and most modern translations, but has become a focal point of discussion on the primitive Latin-Vulgate textual sources (e.g. Vetus Latina) and the moral integrity of the classical trinitarians.
+Calvin cites the comma in Book III of The Institutes.
+Assumptions on the transmission of the New Testament text determine acceptance of the Johannine Comma.
+Modern mainstream textual criticism has caused discord since the theories and methodology of eclecticism have long been seen as defective to traditional text adherents, for example the principle that scribal copyists tend to interpolate rather than omit, and the alleged recensionist Greek New Testament text and critical readings of Lucian of Antioch, the latter rejected by Jerome.
+Arian and heterodox corruptions of the New Testament and inattentions of transcribers in the Eastern Mediterranean region, have been associated with the later-rejected minority-eclectic readings.
+Eclectic scholars are charged with ignoring and rejecting the Byzantine faction's 'tests' of textual authenticity.
+Traditional text adherents do not believe the New Testament requires the eclectic "scientific" approach, calling to attention the gaps in early textual transmission history and the conclusions of scholars who openly reject the evangelical view of the Bible.

-Reformed fundamentalist pastors and theologians saw biblical criticism and radical higher criticism as proceeding from unbelief in the Divine activity behind scripture, and considered it one of the chief culprits behind the decline of conservative scholarship in Western theological colleges and churches, and Bible preaching.
-Ian Paisley strongly associated it with infidelity.
+Reformed fundamentalist pastors and theologians have seen biblical criticism and radical higher criticism as proceeding from unbelief in the Divine activity behind scripture, and considered it one of the chief culprits behind the decline of conservative scholarship in Western theological colleges and churches, and Bible preaching.
+Ian Paisley strongly associated it with infidelity and the decline of Christendom.
 Conservatives see rationalistic methods combined with linguistic criticism as fatally flawed, and affirm the Bible was faithfully transmitted without the alleged gross interpolations of the critics, containing no inauthentic works.
-Critical scholars have been accused of "solus intellectus."

-The publications of conservative biblical scholars such as William Henry Green, Frédéric Louis Godet, William Ramsay, Carl Friedrich Keil, Franz Delitzsch, Robert D. Wilson, and Gerhard Maier, Martyn Lloyd-Jones, Robert L. Thomas, F. David Farnell, William J. Abraham, J. I. Packer, G. K. Beale, Jon D. Levenson and Scott W. Hahn have been cited by conservatives.
+The publications of conservative biblical scholars such as William Henry Green, Frédéric Louis Godet, William Ramsay, Carl Friedrich Keil, Franz Delitzsch, Robert D. Wilson, William Kelly and Gerhard Maier, Martyn Lloyd-Jones, Robert L. Thomas, F. David Farnell, Edward D. Andrews, William J. Abraham, J. I. Packer, G. K. Beale, Jon D. Levenson and Scott W. Hahn have been cited by conservatives.